There are many beautiful man-made structures around the world. How does architecture become a substitute for the sacredness of nature?

 Sacred Structures and Architecture

-Man makes temples, mosques, churches, and other buildings as sacred places.
 People make pilgrimages just to visit these sites.
 They are often the focal points of their belief systems.
+Wars and conflicts exist today because of the belief that the location is sacred.

 A Substitute for Sacred Spaces